Private, In-Home Tutoring in Lloyd, New York

-SchoolTutoring Academy’s tutoring programs for Lloyd students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Lloyd, New York students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Highland Central School District has designed its curriculum to meet the Common Core State Standards (CCSS) and other benchmarks of the New York Stated Education Department (NYSED).
 In particular, the curriculum focuses on literacy in all subjects and numbers competencies.
 The K-12 curriculum prepares students for grade-level competencies and developmentally appropriate skill-sets.
 The primary grades receive foundational instruction in core academic subjects, including art, music, and physical education.
 Throughout their academic careers, students have access to special education services, academic intervention, and emotional/social developmental programs.